VEinteligente/VESinFiltro/_noticias/2020-12-11-consulta-popular-en.md

 title: "Maduro-controlled ISP sabotages participation in Venezuelan opposition's Consulta Popular"
 small:   "CANTV seeks to sabotage the Consulta Popular"
-excerpt: "Blocks against servers used by the Voatz app seek to hinder the online realization of the Consulta Popular"
+excerpt: "Blocks against servers used by the Voatz app seek to hinder participation in the Consulta Popular"
 permalink: /noticias/2020-12-07-consulta_popular_en/
 date:   2020-12-11 23:12:00 -0400
 categories: bloqueos